IcySnex/Melora/Website/src/plugin-development/metadata.md

 | `WriteAsync` | Writes the metadata for the `DownloadableTrack` to the audio file located at the `filePath`. |

 ### Step 3: The Constructors
-The `Metadata` class **requires** a few key pieces of information from your plugin, which are passed through its constructor.
+The [`MetadataPlugin`](/Melora/plugin-api-reference/Melora.Plugins/Abstract/MetadataPlugin.html) class **requires** a few key pieces of information from your plugin, which are passed through its constructor.
 Here’s a breakdown of the parameters:
 | Parameter | Description |
 | --- | --- |
 | `string` name | The name of the plugin.
 This will be used to display your plugin in the Melora client UI. |